sabkorm/CICD_Project/README.md

 ### Python and Flask

 The application used in this project is a simple web application written in python , built using the Flask web framework.
+For the sake of the project, the web address provided in the applocation is 'localhost' for security checks reasons, while in practice the web application would be reached through a reverse proxy, provided by other services.

 ### Dockerfile and Docker Hub